 Review of Dream Cruises

 IMPORTANT: Despite the global Coronavirus pandemic, Genting Cruise Lines (shipowner) didn't suspend its fleet's passenger shipping operations.
 Instead, the company (parent of Dream Cruises and Star Cruises) expanded its cancellation policy with "Cruise As You Wish".
-It allows all existing and new bookings made before or on July 31, 2020, to be cancelled penalty-free up to 48 hours (prior departure).
+It allows all existing and new bookings made before or on October 30, 2020 (initially July 31), to be cancelled penalty-free up to 48 hours (prior departure).
 These bookings are fully refunded (100%) via FCC (future cruise credit).
-With rebooking, the amount of the fare paid is automatically transferred to any Dream or Star cruise itinerary starting before or on December 31 2020.
+With rebooking, the amount of the fare paid is automatically transferred to any Star Cruises or Dream Cruises itinerary starting before or on March 31, 2021 (initially December 31 2020).